 - The Catcher: Johnny's father obsessively drives his son towards perfection in baseball.
 Johnny eventually snaps and beats him to death with a baseball bat.

-- Troy of High School Musical has a father who is actually his basketball coach.
-Troy is a Lovable Jock and his father comes to realize how much pressure he is putting on his son.
+- Troy of High School Musical has a father who is also his basketball coach.
+He's a less exaggerated example, but he's clearly suffering from his own high school basketball failures.
+However, Troy is a Lovable Jock and his father comes to realize how much pressure he is putting on his son.

 - Russ Thompson Senior in Honey, I Shrunk the Kids (the next door neighbour to Moranis' character) really wants his son to be more masculine and athletic and his son is afraid to tell him he quit the high school football team.
 He gets over it after going through Character Development after his son goes missing (having been shrunk).

 - In Jump In, Izzy's father used to be a boxer, and pushes Izzy into boxing as well.
 For his dad's sake, Izzy pretends to be enjoying himself, but has lost interest in boxing by the time the movie began, and later points out that it's the only thing the two of them talk about ever since his mother passed away.

 - In Kicking & Screaming, family man Phil Weston, a lifelong victim of his father's competitive nature, takes on the coaching duties of a kids' soccer team, and soon finds that he's also taking on his father's dysfunctional way of relating.

 - Spike's dad in Little Giants is your typical "sports dad"; in his words, his son was "bred for football glory."
 As such, Spike is a merciless Jerk Jock, stronger and faster than any other kid his age.
 Spike's dad is in tears when his son's team loses at the end.